home programs committees events funding about CFSC publications what is CFS? links

 800-771-2303

-America's Second Harvest is the nation's largest domestic hunger relief organization.
+Feeding America (formerly America's Second Harvest) is the nation's largest domestic hunger relief organization.
 Through a network of over 200 food banks and food-rescue programs, they distribute food to 26 million hungry Americans each year, eight million of whom are children.

 Food Research and Action Center